gow/dyconf/README.md

-otfc
+DyConf
 ====

-On the fly config daemon written in go
+A dynamic configuration tool written in go.
+Will add more details here.